That "Can Do" Attitude!

 In addition to its use for turning eccentric features, the 2 castings can be assembled as a sturdy vee block that can be clamped to the milling table to facilitate the machining of crank webs, cross holes and keyways.

-Click the image to learn more about this new item.
+Click the image to learn more about this great item.

 B. Hick & Son - Crank Overhead Engine